Info for the accused

 Accused Student Guide

-There is a lot of helpful information covered in this guide.
-It is highly encouraged that due to the amount of information in this guide that an accused student connects with a case manager with the CARE Team to go over the guide so they can ask questions and get support throughout the process if they are interested.
+This guide provides a lot of helpful information related to student-on-student experiences of sexual harassment and discrimination.
+It is highly encouraged that due to the amount of information in this guide that an accused student connects with a case manager with the CARE Team to go over the information herein so they can ask questions and get support.

-Note about terms: We recognize that there are a number of terms and labels that an individual might use who has been impacted by an allegation related to an interpersonal concern or violence.
-Some of the common other terms that can be used in addition to or as an alternative for accused include, alleged, respondent, perpetrator, and defendant.
-We encourage individuals to use whichever term or terms feel right for them.
+Note about terms: There are a number of terms and labels that an individual impacted by an allegation related to an interpersonal concern or violence might use.
+Some of the common terms that can be used in addition to or as an alternative for accused include: alleged, respondent, perpetrator, and defendant.
+Individuals are encouraged to use whichever term or terms feel right for them.

 Table of Contents